 Energy efficiency upgrades can improve the comfort of your home, enhance its value and ensure that occupants are living in a safe environment.
 In addition, as a result of the improvements, you will reduce your energy usage every month.

-The program strongly encourages you to accompany your contractor during the Home Performance Energy Audit and to ask questions and learn about other energy savings opportunities.
-Your participation will help when discussing the audit findings, your contractor’s recommendations and how you can reduce energy use.
+The program strongly encourages you to accompany your contractor during the Home Performance Energy assessment and to ask questions and learn about other energy savings opportunities.
+Your participation will help when discussing the assessment findings, your contractor’s recommendations and how you can reduce energy use.

 The scope of upgrades and the time needed to complete them will vary by participant and the type of energy efficiency improvement(s) you select.
 To complete the contracted improvements to your home, your contractor may have to visit your home on multiple days.
 At a minimum, PSE&G strongly recommends that you meet with the contractor at the beginning of each day before work begins and at the end of the day to review progress and to help you better understand the impact the work will have on your home.
 Be aware that the normal routine of your household may be disrupted while the contractor performs the improvements.